apache/skywalking/docs/en/setup/backend/backend-storage.md

 OpenSearch storage shares the same configurations as ElasticSearch.
 In order to activate OpenSearch as storage, set the storage provider to **elasticsearch**.

+We support and tested the following versions of OpenSearch:

+- 1.1.0, 1.3.6
+- 2.4.0

 ## ElasticSearch

 **NOTE:** Elastic announced through their blog that Elasticsearch will be moving over to a Server Side Public